-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: 1) Result in the loss of avai mineral resource that will region and the residents l be of value to the 2) Result in the loss of avairable important mineral resour delineated on a local gen plan or other land use plan ce recovery site eral plan, specific Im Impact MIN-1: The project would not result in the loss of availability of a known mineral resource that would be of value to the region and residents of the state.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: Result in the loss of availability of a known mineral resource that will be of value to the region and the residents of the state? $\boxtimes$ Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
+Impact MIN-1: The project would not result in the loss of availability of a known mineral resource that would be of value to the region and residents of the state.

 (No Impact)